minnirupp/odin-recipes/README.md

 # odin-recipes

-This is the first project in The Odin Project where I will create my first website.
-In order to setup this project, I have learned about the command line and Git and used those skills to create this project in the terminal.
-These skills include:
+This is the first project in 'The Odin Project' Foundations Course.
+In order to setup this project, I had to lear about the command line and Git.
+I've used those skills to create this project through the terminal.
+Those skills include:

 - Terminal Commands to:
   - Navigate Directories